Table of Contents

 (3) Debts and obligations contracted by either spouse without the consent of the other to the extent that the family may have been benefited;

 (7) Antenuptial debts of either spouse insofar as they have redounded to the benefit of the family;

-In many situations, most lender will go after the Conjugal Property.
+In many situations, most lenders will go after the Conjugal Property.

-If you allege that the debt should not be paid by the Conjugal Property of it the Conjugal Property is not enough, you will have to fight it out.
+If you allege that the debt should not be paid by the Conjugal Property if the Conjugal Property is not enough, you will have to fight it out.
 The lender may also go after your separate properties.

 What is Conjugal Partnership of Gains (Marriages before Aug 3, 1998)?